ceobillionaire/WHAT-AI-CAN-DO-FOR-YOU/README.md

 "*A hundred years ago electricity transformed countless industries; 20 years ago the internet did, too.
 Artificial intelligence is about to do the same.
 To take advantage, companies need to understand what AI can do.*" - Andrew Ng | https://hbr.org/2016/11/hiring-your-first-chief-ai-officer

-If you are a *C-suite* newcomer to the AI, the first question you may have is "**_What AI can do now and how it relates to my strategies?_**".
-Here are the breakthrough AI papers and `CODE` for any industry.
+If you are a *C-suite* newcomer to the AI, the first question you may have is "**_What AI can do now and how it relates to my strategies?_**" Here are the breakthrough AI papers and `CODE` for any industry.

 # Industry | What AI | Papers | `CODE`